sea-of-chel/pokemon-filter/README.md

-# pokemon-filter: Powered by MongoDb, Express, React and Node.
+# Pokemon Filter: Powered by MongoDb, Express, React and Node.

 ### Setting up the project